 For example, Pottstown from "You Can Go Home Again" is a real town in PA near Philly, however it is not three hours away (It's actually about forty miles, and therefore not in Amish Country, and also not home to "The world's largest cup of yogurt.")

-Speaking of the Amish, there are multiple refrences made to them throughout the show.
+Speaking of the Amish, there are multiple references made to them throughout the show.

-The show also refrences Swarthmore College, which is in neighboring Delaware County.
+The show also references Swarthmore College, which is in neighboring Delaware County.

-The show also correctly references the state capitol as Harrisburg
+The show also correctly references the state capital as Harrisburg.

 Pennbrook College is an amalgam of several Philadelphia area colleges, particularly Penn and St. Joe's.